dangeredwolf/PlatformInfo/docs/api.md

 # Boolean `platform.isBrowserVersionHigherThan(String or number version)`

-Returns if the OS is higher or equal to the specified value
+Returns if the OS is higher than or equal to the specified value

 *Example:*
 ```